Applelo/SwitchSD2Vita/README.md

 ## F.A.Q

-### I use an older version of homebrew (lower than 2.0), Can I update safely ?
+### I use an older version of the homebrew (lower than 2.0), Can I update safely ?

 Yes, you can.
 SwitchSD2Vita 2.0 version detect if you have an old installation.
-You just need to use uninstall option.
+You just need to use the uninstall option.

 ### Where can I download it?

 You can download [here](https://github.com/Applelo/SwitchSD2Vita/releases) and install like any like Vita homebrew.
 But the application is also available on [VitaDB](https://vitadb.rinnegatamante.it/#/info/294) and so you can install it thanks to [Vita Homebrew Browser](https://github.com/devnoname120/vhbb).

-### The homebrew includes both plugins (gamesd for ux0 and uma0)?
+### The homebrew includes StorageMgr plugin?
 Yes.
 Just install this homebrew to manage your plugin installation.

-### How to disable the SD2Vita plugin
+### How to disable the SD2Vita?
 Just use uninstall option and reboot your vita to disable the plugin.

-### Can I use without SD2Vita card?
+### Can I use without SD2Vita?
 No. Why?
 Because...
 Ok :)

 ## Build